rvennam/istio-roks-101/workshop/exercise-5/README.md

 2. Click on your cluster and launch **OpenShift web console**
 4. Under **Networking** -> **Routes**, select the URL next to **grafana**
 3. Click on Home -> Istio -> Istio Service Dashboard.
-4. Select `guestbook` in the Service drop down.
+4. Select `bookinfo` in the Service drop down.

 ![](../README_images/grafana.png)